muratk3n/thirdwave/en/README.md

 ---

-R u trying to create magical negros out of my Anatolian negros?
+Trying to create magical negros out of my Anatolian negros?

 ---